wp-plugins/microblog-poster/readme.txt

 3. MicroblogPoster Options page, Logs Section.

 == Changelog ==

+= 1.4.4 (28-10-2014) =
+- Added support for new lines in message format field.
+- Fixed bug about tumblr.com accounts when edited.
+- Added more url shorteners in Enterprise version.

 = 1.4.3 (30-09-2014) =
 - Adapted the free version of the plugin to work together with the new Enterprise add-on.
 Additional features available.